tresti88/dotmailer/README.md

 Dotmailer
 =======

-Allows you to create dotmailer fields on entities.
+Allows you to create dotmailer fields on Drupal 8 entities.

 REQUIREMENTS
 -------------